ttlock/iOS_TTLock_Demo_Deprecated/README.md

 ### Dynamic librarys are uploaded to AppStore
 ![](http://ikennd.ac/pictures/iTC-Unsupported-Archs.png)
-Add a Run Script step to your build steps, put it after your step to embed frameworks, set it to use /bin/sh and enter the following script:
+First step:Add a Run Script step to your build steps, put it after your step to embed frameworks, set it to use /bin/sh and enter the following script:
 ```js
 APP_PATH="${TARGET_BUILD_DIR}/${WRAPPER_NAME}"